Sedum aldophii is a beautiful perennial succulent native to Mexico commonly referred to as Golden Sedum.

-Propagate by leaves or stem cuttings.
-To use cuttings, cut off a stem from the sedum and allow the cut to dry over a few days.
+To use cuttings, cut off a stem from the sedum using a pair of scissors or a sharp, sterile knife and allow the cut to dry over a few days.

 Once the cuts dry and callous over, lay it down on a bed of well-drained soil, and wait for roots to form.